mchitgarha78/muon-registry/README.md

 ```
 This json object is for predefined parties.
 DKGs with party rotaion have one more item named `deployment_signature`.
 After getting this json, you can add it manually to the `apps.json` file.

-Keep in mind to run a file server API (e.g., Nginx) that will return the content of `apps.json`.
+Keep in mind to run a file server API (e.g., Nginx) that will return the content of `apps.json` and address it when running Muon Nodes and Muon SAs.

 And if you want to perform party rotation on expired DKGs and keep the `apps.json` updated, simply add the `rotation.sh` bash script to your cron jobs with your arbitrary configuration.